 On Saturday the 23rd of January 1869 at about 3:15am a small but noisy procession of market gardeners found their way from the East End Market to the site between Gouger and Grote Street.
 In only a few hours about 500 customers quickly bought out the entire stock of goods for sale.

 So on the Grote Street site, without any structure other than a fence and a couple of gas lights, began the first day of the Adelaide Central Market (then called the City Market.)
 And the rest, as they say, is history!

 The Market offers a huge range of fresh food including fruit and vegetables, meat and poultry, seafood, cheeses, bakery, smallgoods and health foods, along with some of Adelaide’s most popular cafes and eateries.
-With more than 9 million visitors every year, the Adelaide Central Market has remained the food mecca for multicultural cuisine and fresh produce for almost 150 years.
+With more than 9 million visitors every year, the Adelaide Central Market has remained the food mecca for multicultural cuisine and fresh produce for over 150 years.

 Art & Culture Bar Cafe Carpark Caters for hearing impairment Caters for limited mobility Caters for vision impairment Disabled access available Enquiry Desk Family Friendly Food & Wine Food and Refreshments Free Wifi History & Heritage International Non Smoking Public Toilet Shop Wheelchair access